 I asked God to help me love others, as much as he loves me.

 Whatever you can do, or dream you can, begin it.
-Boldness has genius, power, and majic in it.
+Boldness has genius, power, and magic in it.
+Begin it now.

 Always vote for principle, though you may vote alone, and you may cherish the sweetest reflection that your vote is never lost." -- John Quincy Adams